A high credit score makes it easier to qualify for the best credit cards. But you don’t need a great score to qualify for a solid card.

 If your FICO score is higher than 670, it’s in the good credit category.
 And if it’s 740 to 799 it falls into the very good slot.
 Finally, Experian says that any score of 800 or more is considered exceptional.
 With scores like these, you can qualify for nearly any credit card on the market.

 The Blue Cash Preferred® Card from American Express is a good example.
 This card provides 6% cash back at U.S. supermarkets (up to $6,000 per year in purchases, then 1%) and on select U.S. streaming services.
 You’ll also get 3% back at U.S. gas stations and for taxis, rideshare services, parking, trains, tolls and buses.
-You’ll receive 1% cash back on all other purchases.
-You’ll also earn a $150 statement credit after you spend $3,000 in purchases within the first 6 months of card membership and earn 20% back on Amazon.com purchases on the card within the first 6 months, up to $200 back.
+You’ll receive 1% cash back on other purchases.
+You’ll also earn a $300 statement credit after you spend $3,000 in purchases within the first 6 months of card membership.

 The Discover it® Cash Back is another strong card.
 With this card, you’ll receive 5% cash back on bonus categories that rotate each quarter after you activate (on up to $1,500 in combined quarterly spending, then it’s 1%), as well as 1% cash back on general purchases.